dustinpfister/blog_posts/_posts/git-checkout.md

 ### 1.3 - use the git log command to log to the console

-So now that I have at least two commits in my foo test folder I can not move back one commit using the git checkout command.
-The git log command can be used to get a list of hash ids for each commit.
-It would be best to read up more on each little detail about the git log command, but that would be off topic.
+So now that I have at least two commits in my foo test folder I can now move back one commit using the git checkout command.
+In order to do so however I will need a tag, or a hash id of some kind.
+One way to get a list of recent hash ids would be to use the [git log](/2019/05/29/git-log) command.

 ```
 $ git log --format="%H,%s"